ADIITJ/Wiki-search/README.md

 3. **Customization**:
    - Adjust the number of sentences per chunk and the number of chunks in the `wiki.py` script to customize the prompts according to your requirements.
+4. **Creation and deletion of context**:
+   - All the context taken from wikipedia pages is deleted after the user exits the chat by saying 'bye'

 ## Usage